Getting Started with Freestyle Orchestrator

 - When communicating with the Device Gateway service, if the HMAC token has expired, WFE requests the Agent to send the new HMAC token.
 Hub sends the new HMAC token within the Setup message.

 - WFE tries to update itself every 24 hours.
 It checks with the device gateway endpoint to see if a greater version is available and then upgrades itself.

 Summary and Additional Resources

-This Getting Started guide provided an overview of Freestyle Orchestrator and Scripts Tech Preview and included steps to create Freestyle workflows based on sequence and conditions across multiple resources on Windows and macOS.
+This Getting Started guide provided an overview of Freestyle Orchestrator and Scripts, it included steps to create Freestyle workflows based on sequence and conditions across multiple resources on Windows and macOS.

 Your feedback is valuable.